w3c/font-text-cg/charter/index.md

 This group maintains an [index](https://w3c.github.io/font-text-cg/work-items/) of the documents it is working on.

-## Community and Business Group Process and Patent Policy
+## Community and Business Group Process

 The group operates under the [Community and Business Group Process](https://www.w3.org/community/about/agreements/).
 Terms in this charter that conflict with those of the Community and Business Group Process are void.